 - The drug is well tolerated and the side effect profile is consistent with profound inhibition of the VEGF pathway

 - MP0250 has the potential to become a new therapeutic in treating various tumor types

-The first phase 2 study will examine MP0250 in combination with bortezomib (Velcade®) and dexamethasone in patients with multiple myeloma who have failed standard therapies.
-The first regulatory submission for such study is planned for 4Q 2016 with first safety data expected in 2017 and efficacy data in 2018.
+The first phase 2 study currently examines MP0250 in combination with bortezomib (Velcade®) and dexamethasone in patients with multiple myeloma who have failed standard therapies.
+The first safety and efficacy data were presented in January 2018.

 In addition, several preclinical studies have demonstrated the power of MP0250.
 We believe that MP0250 has the potential to become a valuable treatment option for solid tumors and hematological malignancies.

 The second most advanced oncology DARPin® drug candidate is MP0274 and has broad anti-HER activity inhibiting both downstream HER1 (EGFR), HER2 and HER3-mediated downstream signaling, leading to induction of apoptosis.